s3nmith/WasedaLineWeb/README.md

 ### 🛠 Project Components

-1. **IoT Device:**
+1. **IoT Device: Rasberry Pi 4**
-   - **Function:** Records a number of people in areas of the food
+   - **Function:** Records a number of people in areas of the cafeteria

 2. **Backend System:**
-   - **Function:** ML model running on the RasberryPi returns number of people in areas of the cafeteria
+   - **Function:** Yolo-v4-tiny Object Identification model running on the RasberryPi returns number of people in areas of the cafeteria
-   - **Data Processing:** Uses this number of people and historical check-out data to give a queue time
+   - **Data Processing:** Uses this number of people, check-out data and other data to give a queue time
-   - **API:** A REST API facilitates real-time data transmission to the front-end application.
+   - **API:** Next.js API Routes facilitates real-time data transmission to the front-end application.

 3. **Front-end Application:**
-   - **Function:** Displays real-time queue length to students through a user-friendly interface.
+   - **Function:** Displays real-time queue length to students through a easy and user-friendly interface.
    - **Features:**
      - Real-time data display.
      - Historical data analysis to predict peak times.